Test of the new SRAM Force AXS 2025 groupset

 A 12 and 13 speed compatible chain

-The Force chain benefits from Flattop technology, just like the Red, to reduce its width, promote quiet operation and improve its strength and durability.
-It is compatible with both 2x12 transmissions as well as in the framework of this test, with the Force XPLR transmission in single chainring and 13 speeds at the rear.
-The internal links and rollers have a Hard Chrome coating to reduce wear and increase chain longevity.
+The Force chain benefits from Flattop technology, just like the Red, to reduce its width, promote quiet operation and improve its strength and durability..
+It is compatible with both 2x12 transmissions as well as in the framework of this test, with the Force XPLR single chainring and 13-speed rear drivetrain.
+The inner links and rollers have a Hard Chrome coating to reduce wear and increase chain longevity.

 Force AXS chain